 “Mi mek sure seh mi wash mi hand dem regular wid mi spray, as mi touch di money suh mi wash mi hand,” another vendor said.

-Over in Coronation Market, shoppers were busy getting their local produce before the market closes.
+Over in Coronation Market, shoppers were busy getting their local produce before the market closed.

 The Kingston and St Andrew Municipal Corporation (KSAMC) was set to close the market on Saturday evening for sanitation purposes.
 The KSAMC advised that the market will reopen for business by Wednesday.